MarekPas/Steemnova_stats/README.md

 Results you can see here https://steemit.com/@sentipl

 ## Description
-Scripts to import and alayze statistics of users who play SteemNova game.
-Game is based on OGame.
+Scripts to import and analyze statistics of users of SteemNova game.
+It can be uses to any game based on Classic OGame engine.

 ## Technologies
 * Python 3.7